Matheus2212/js-validation-notification/README.md

 ```
 data-required="Some text"
 data-required-email="Some text when field is empty || Some text when email is invalid"
+data-required-password="Some text when field is empty || Some text when password is not so secure"
 data-required-phone="Some text when field is empty || Some text when phone is invalid"
 data-required-cpf="Some text when field is empty || Some text when cpf is invalid"
 data-required-cnpj="Some text when field is empty || Some text when cnpj is invalid"